During virtual learning we are holding weekly virtual club meetings on Thursdays from 3:10-3:40 pm

 - The Horticulture Club assists with connecting gardeners in our school community with horticultural and agricultural professionals and information resources.

 Club membership is open to all students at Stafford Sr. High School.
 Staff members are welcome to join in club activities.

 Mrs. Ashwood, Librarian

-Mrs. Ashwood was raised in Stafford, VA.
-She attended Hartwood Elem., (old) Gayle Middle, (old) Stafford Sr. High, and graduated from Colonial Forge High School.
-She earned her Bachelor in Fine Arts in Art Education at Virginia Commonwealth University and promptly enlisted in the US Navy under Advanced Computers and Electronics.
+Ms. Ashwood attended Hartwood Elem., (old) Gayle Middle, (old) Stafford Sr. High, and graduated from Colonial Forge High School.
+She earned her Bachelor degree in Fine Arts in Art Education at Virginia Commonwealth University and promptly enlisted in the US Navy under Advanced Computers and Electronics.
 She attended boot camp, Apprentice Technical Training, and Fire Controlman "A" school in Great Lakes, IL.
 She continued training in Dahlgren, VA and advanced to Petty Officer Second Class upon graduating from AEGIS MK 99/400Hz "C" school.
 She was stationed in Everett, Washington for four years and deployed twice.
 She separated from the Navy and earned her Masters in Library Science from the University of Washington in Seattle.
-Mrs. Ashwood then formally trained in Horticulture earning two certificates at Edmonds Community College (Nursery Grower and Ornamental Landscape) before returning to her home in Virginia with hopes to work at SHS.
-Funny how some things do work out.
+Ms. Ashwood then formally trained in Horticulture earning two certificates at Edmonds Community College (Nursery Grower and Ornamental Landscape) before returning to her home in Virginia with hopes to work at SHS.
+She loves her school, her students, and her home.